jentery/engl391/index.md

 All assignments should be submitted via Brightspace.
 I will also use Brightspace to provide feedback on your work.
 If you ever want additional feedback, then feel free to ask me.
 I can provide it in person or via email.

-Throughout the term, I'll request feedback (verbal and in writing) from you on how the course is going.
-I'll also ask you to complete Course Experience Surveys at the end of the term (during our last meeting).
+Throughout the term, I'll request feedback from you on how the course is going.
+I'll also ask you to complete Course Experience Surveys at the end of the term (during our last meeting on Wednesday, April 5th).

 ### Late Submissions and Extensions

-I will deduct three points per working day (excluding holidays and weekends) for every assignment submitted more than one week (five working days) late.
-Please email me if you need an extension.
+For the [Activity Analysis](activity.html), I will deduct three points per working day (excluding holidays and weekends) for every submission I receive after Wednesday, March 8th at 11:30am.
+This gives you one week of wiggle room for this assignment, which is due by Wednesday, March 1st at 11:30am.

+For Take-Home Exams [1](exam1.html) and [2](exam2.html), I will deduct three points per working day (excluding holidays and weekends) for every submission I receive after Friday, February 3rd at 11:30am and Wednesday, March 22nd at 11:30am, respectively.
+This does not include wiggle room for late submissions; however, you will have two weeks to complete these two exams.

+For the [Player Story](final.html), I will deduct five points per working day (excluding holidays and weekends) for every submission I receive after Wednesday, April 19th at 11:30am.
+This gives you one day of wiggle room for your final project.
+I will close the Brightspace submission portal for the Player Story assignment at 11:30am on Monday, April 24th.

+Please email me if you need an extension for any assignment, and we can discuss possibilities on a case-by-case basis.

 ### Attendance and Participation